How do I enrol as a patient at Family Doctors?

 - The nearest Emergency Department is at Tauranga Hospital, 829 Cameron Road, Tauranga.

 In a life threatening emergency call 111 for an ambulance immediately

 What are your fees?

 Fees vary depending on age, your entitlement to government subsidies and the services we provide.
-Once enrolled, the cost of a 15 minute adult consultation is $47, or $42 if you have a Community Services Card.
-Patients aged 13-17 years pay $35 ($30 with a CSC), 18-24 years pay $45 ($40 with a CSC).
-Children under 13 are FREE – although there may be a charge for items such as liquid nitrogen or wound dressings.
-Fees charged for longer consultations, nurse consultations and additional procedures or tests are available from reception.
+Children under 14 are FREE – although there may be a charge for items such as liquid nitrogen or wound dressings.
+Fees charged for nurse consultations and additional procedures or tests are available from reception.

 How do I pay my account?

 Accounts are payable on the day of consultation.
 We do not accept credit cards or Paywave.
 If you are having trouble paying your account please speak to the Practice Manager.
 You are welcome to set up an automatic payment weekly or fortnightly.
 Accounts not paid by the end of the month incur a $10 administration fee.
 Overdue accounts are referred to a debt collection agency, whose fees are added to the outstanding account.

 To pay by internet banking our account details are: Tauranga Healthcare Ltd 06-0541-0823026-25.
 Please quote your full name, plus invoice number where appropriate.

 How do I get a repeat prescription?